 - Talk to the service provider, not the interpreter.

-- Speak clearly and slowly using short statements.
+- Speak clearly and slowly, using short statements with 1-2 sentences at a time.

-- Allow the interpreter to complete interpreting before continuing.
+- Wait for the interpreter to finish before continuing.

-- Ask for repetition or clarification of words.
+- Ask them to repeat or explain words.

-The information on this page comes from USCIS, LawHelp.org, and other trusted sources.
+The information on this page comes from our partner Tarjimly, USCIS, LawHelp.org, and other trusted sources.
 We aim to offer easy to understand information that is updated regularly.
 This information is not legal advice.